keith-light-proagrica/FE-guidelines/README.md

 }
 ```

-These are highly specific rules and should be used sparingly.
-Due to their targeted rules you could use `!important`
+-   These are highly specific rules and should be used sparingly.
+-   Due to their targeted rules you could use `!important`
+-   Utilities should be abstracted, reusable and not at risk of becoming out of date (EG `.red` may change to `.blue` but `.highlight` will likely remain the same).

 ## Javascript